Abdominoplasty Surgery in Chandigarh

 A: Liposuction is a less invasive procedure than Tummy Tuck since it targets only the fat deposits and does not involve removal of excess skin.
 Liposuction is, therefore, an excellent procedure for patients who have excess fat but still have good tone in the abdominal skin, as the skin will shrink after the surgery.
 Liposuction, however, does not reduce the stretch marks, but sometimes can even make them worse, with a now lax skin if the skin tone is not that good.

 A tummy tuck, on the other hand, is more suitable for those who have excess skin or significant stretch marks.
-Frequently liposuction of flanks and upper abdomen is combined with tummy tuck surgery.
+Frequently liposuction of flanks and upper abdomen is combined with abdominoplasty surgery.
 This is recommended for people with excess skin, and fat in patients with excess weight and with the only excess skin after significant weight loss or after bariatric surgery.

 During the consultation, we conduct a 360-degree evaluation and suggest the best-suited option for a particular patient keeping the individual needs, wants and goals in mind.
+To know more about the tummy tuck surgery cost in Chandigarh, Punjab schedule an appointment with the expert surgeon at AntiClock Clinic.

 Q: What is a suitable age for a tummy tuck?